TULiberalArts/Political-Science/pages/resources.md

 - Do these courses help prepare you for what you plan to do after graduation?
 - Do some of these courses build on what you have learned before?

-SENIORS: Students registering for their senior year must go to Academic Advising for a “pre-graduate review.”
+**Seniors**: Students registering for their senior year must go to Academic Advising for a “pre-graduate review.”
 This process will ensure that you have fulfilled the necessary requirements to graduate.

-TRANSFERS: Transfer students are strongly encouraged to see the chair of undergraduate studies in the Political Science Department as soon as they receive a statement of how their previous credits transfer to Temple .
+**Transfers**: Transfer students are strongly encouraged to see the chair of undergraduate studies as soon as they receive a statement of how their previous credits transfer to Temple.
 The department can help students interpret the special requirements that often apply to transfer students as well as help them evaluate how their classes transferred in political science.
 The sooner you make this appointment, the better off you will be.
 We can help students with important concerns about their transfer credits.

 A faculty advisor in the department is the best place to come for general advising about your program at Temple, but keep in mind that there are a variety of other sources you can turn to for advising of various kinds: